libriscv/docs/docs/godot_docs/cppexamples.md

 	return Nil;
 }
 ```
+Every function that is to be called from Godot must return a Variant.
 The C++ API has a shortcut for returning nothing: `Nil`.
 It's a default-constructed Variant.

 ### Example function